CT Dosimetry

 Limitation of Effective Dose

-The value of is dependent upon age but specifies risk to a "standard human" not any individual patient.
+The value of k is dependent upon age but specifies risk to a "standard human" not any individual patient.
 Further, acrylic cylindrical phantoms are standard for measurement of CTDI.
 This geometry and difference in material composition means that effective dose is computed on dose data which is fundamentally unrepresentative of a human dose distribution.

 Source: AAPM report No. 96